 Your Directors express sincere thanks to Company's customers for their trust.
-The Directors appreciate faith of all the employees for their commitment and initiative for the Company's growth.
+The Directors appreciate faith of all the employees for their commitment for the Company's growth.
 Finally, the Directors express their gratitude to the shareholders constant support.

-S. B. PATEL Chairman DIN: 00226676
+S. B. PATEL Director DIN: 00226676